rohanpatelg/assignment/README.md

 ## Assumptions
 1. This is a simple CRUD operation app.
-2. You can perform any CRUD operations after registering yourself by hitting the endpoint /register.
-More details on Usage->How to verify endpoints.
+2. You can perform any CRUD operations after registering yourself by hitting the endpoint `/register`.
+More details on **Usage->How to verify endpoints**.
 3. With limited information I made this app with basic possible functionalities.
 ## Prerequisites